-Using water that has gone through distillation in a fish tank can be justified under the following circumstances:
+Using distilled water in a fish tank can be justified under the following circumstances:

-For this reason, it can also be used for reducing the hardness of tap water before a water change.
+Following these thoughts, distilled water can also be used for reducing the hardness of tap water used in a fish tank.

 It has virtually no minerals in it, which makes it harmful to aquatic life.